shalva97/NewValve/README.md

 # New Valve

-A library that adds Downloader implementation with OkHttp library.
+A library that adds Downloader implementation with OkHttp to [NewPipeExtractor](https://github.com/TeamNewPipe/NewPipeExtractor).

 # Usage

 Run `initNewPipe()` once to initialize NewPipeExtractor.
 Pick a service and extractor you want.
 Full list of services can be found in `ServiceList` class.
+Full list of extractors can be found in `StreamingService` class.

 # Example